 That is, if the market is too broad, there are too many types of customers each with different needs and buying habits making them a difficult market to service.

 Usually, a business tries to serve an area of the market that contains enough target buyers.
-This only makes sense because if you don't have enough customers in your area, how you going to survive?
+This only makes sense because if you don't have enough customers in your area, how are you going to survive?
 What's the use of selling hockey equipment in a retirement community with a population of 250?

 Who are my competitors?
-A lot of times, business owners and potential entrepreneurs don't want to know who their competitors are.
+A lot of times, business owners, and potential entrepreneurs don't want to know who their competitors are.
 This is a mistake!

 I know, sounds a little scary but trust me, if your competitors are good, their keeping very close tabs on you.
 If you are just starting out, you want to find out:

-- Who your direct and indirect competitors are;
+- Who your direct and indirect competitors are

 - How long have they been in business for;